ApolloResearch/apd/README.md

 ## Usage
 Place your wandb information in a .env file.
 You can use the .env.example file as an example.

-The repository consists of several `experiments`, each of which containing scripts to train target models and run APD.
+The repository consists of several `experiments`, each of which containing scripts to run SPD, analyse results, and optionally a train a target model:
 - `spd/experiments/tms` - Toy model of superposition
 - `spd/experiments/resid_mlp` - Toy model of compressed computation and toy model of distributed representations

-Deprecated:
-- `spd/experiments/piecewise` - Handcoded gated function model.
-Use [this](117284172497ca420f22c29cef3ddcd5e4bcceb8) commit if you need to use this experiment.

-### Train a target model
-All experiments require training a target model.
-Look for the `train_*.py` script in the experiment directory.
-Your trained model will be saved locally and uploaded to wandb.
+- `spd/experiments/lm` - Language model loaded from huggingface.

-### Run APD
+### Run DPD
-APD can be run by executing any of the `*_decomposition.py` scripts defined in the experiment subdirectories.
+SPD can be run by executing any of the `*_decomposition.py` scripts defined in the experiment subdirectories.
 A config file is required for each experiment, which can be found in the same directory.
 For example:
 ```bash